codeatcg/VRPG/README.md

 cd VRPG/module
 make

+# By default the javascript packages that VRPG depends on are loaded from CDN.
+Users can also host the packages locally.
+python create.local.py
+sh host.jslib.local.sh local
+# switch to load packages from CDN
+sh host.jslib.local.sh cdn

 ```

 # Prepare your data

 The naming scheme of assembly should follow <a href="https://github.com/pangenome/PanSN-spec">PanSN prefix naming pattern</a>.
 Briefly, the assembly's name consists of sample name, delimiter, and haplotype name, e.g., sampleA#0.
 But it's a little looser in VRPG.
 It's not required that the haplotype name must be numeric, characters are also allowed.
-When indexing the graph users can define the search depth (VRPG version > 0.12) by option ‘--xDep’.
+When indexing the graph users can define the search depth (VRPG version > 0.1.2) by option ‘--xDep’.
 In general, the default value can work well.
 A small value for this option may cause some big bubbles on the rendered graph uncompleted.
 Owing to the linearity of the reference genome on graph rendered by VRPG the uncompleted bubble and its approximate location relative to the reference genome can still be recognized generally.

 ## rGFA format graph